-Comparison of HIV prevalences in community-based and antenatal clinic surveys in rural Mwanza, Tanzania
+Comparison of HIV prevalences in community-based and antenatal clinic surveys in rural Mwanza, Tanzania (HTML)

 Changalucha,John; Grosskurth,Heiner; Mwita,Wambura; Todd,James; Ross,David; Mayaud,Philippe; Mahamoud,Abdul; Klokke,Arnoud; Mosha,Frank; Hayes,Richard; Mabey,David

 Publication date: 2002

 First, to compare the prevalence of HIV infection among women in the general population and antenatal clinic (ANC) attenders in rural Mwanza, Tanzania, and second, to validate a method for adjusting HIV prevalence in ANC attenders to estimate the prevalence in the general female population aged 15-44 years.

 A cross-sectional population survey was conducted in 12 rural communities of Mwanza Region between 1991 and 1992.
 From the same communities sequential ANC attenders were recruited on two occasions between 1991 and 1993.
 Consenting subjects were interviewed, examined, treated and a serum sample was tested for HIV.
 The HIV prevalence in women in the general population was compared with unadjusted and adjusted prevalences in ANC attenders.
 Parity-adjusted prevalences were obtained by applying correction factors to the observed prevalences in parous and nulliparous ANC attenders.